top of page

 How the 3 Food Rules Help with Current Events

-As we continued shopping, I explained to Pooh how these rules go beyond food—they’re about finding balance and stability, especially during uncertain times.
+As we rolled past the tea aisle, I explained to Pooh how these rules go beyond food — they’re really about finding balance and stability when the world feels shaky.

 Benefit 1: They Give You Control

 Pooh’s ears perked up.
-“So, even if the news is bad or the world feels upside down, I can decide what goes into my honey pot—or, um, my plate.”
+“So even if the world feels upside down, I can still decide what goes into my honey pot — or, um… onto my plate.”

 Benefit 2: They Inspire Connections

-“When stress from current events makes you feel stuck or helpless,” I said, “preparing a meal based on fresh, whole foods can break that cycle.
-It gives you a productive, healthy action to take—something that shifts your energy in a positive direction.”
+“When stress from current events makes you feel stuck or helpless,” I said, “preparing a meal with fresh, whole foods can break that cycle.
+It gives you a healthy action to take — something that shifts your energy in a better direction.”

-Pooh’s tail wiggled with excitement.
+Pooh’s tail wiggled.
 “I could invite everyone over for a veggie feast!
 Cooking together would be fun, and maybe it would help my friends feel better too.”

 Benefit 3: They Make Each Day Enjoyable